 These chocolate chip oatmeal balls are nutrient-dense, protein-rich, and need just 6 ingredients.
 They are perfect as a quick snack and double as a good grab-and-go breakfast.

-These little energy balls were one of the first recipes I shared on the blog when I first started sharing recipes online, and judging from the rave reviews in the comments section, they are super popular with anyone who’s tried them!
+These little energy balls were one of the first recipes I shared on the blog when I first started sharing recipes online, and judging from the rave reviews in the comments section, they are extremely popular with anyone who has tried them!

-Because of how popular these are, I created other healthy snacks like my Cardamom Date Balls and Healthier Coconut Truffles.
+Due to their popularity, I have created other healthy snacks, such as my Cardamom Date Balls and Healthier Coconut Truffles.

 What makes these chocolate chip oatmeal balls special?